Breville Smart Oven BOV800XL Review

 Our Analysis and Test Results

 It made a near-perfect cake, so good that we just got lost in its field of golden fluffiness.
-Cakes made in the Breville BOV800XL retained more moisture and were more evenly cooked than those made in all of the other models.
-When making cookies, we found the Breville tended to just crisp the outsides and leave the insides fairly gooey.
-Now we know the crunchy vs. chewy cookie debate is incredibly contentious and has the potential to turn friends into enemies.
-Still, most of our testers felt this result was better than any of the other ovens.
+Cakes made in the Breville BOV800XL retained more moisture and were more evenly cooked than those made in the other models.
+We found the Breville tended just to crisp the outsides and leave the insides fairly gooey when making cookies.
+Now we know the crunchy vs. chewy cookie debate is incredibly contentious and can potentially turn friends into enemies.
+Still, most of our testers felt this result was better than any other oven.
 It also made the most delectable drumsticks in our test, with nice crunchy skin and juicy meat falling off the bone.

-The only oven that outdid the Smart Oven in our tests was the updated Smart Oven Air.
-For normal cooking tasks, this newer oven is right on par with the original Smart Oven, but the added slow cooking, dehydrating, and air frying capabilities make it a slightly more versatile machine.
+The only oven that outdid the Smart Oven in our tests was the updated Breville Smart Oven Air.
+This newer oven is right on par with the original Smart Oven for normal cooking tasks.
+Still, the added slow cooking, dehydrating, and air fryer capabilities make it a slightly more versatile machine.

 Ease of Use

 The Breville further separated itself from the rest of the field in our ease of use test, once again sharing the top score.